CiscoAI/ml-bootcamp/README.md

 [XXX]
 kubectl foo bar blah...
 ```

+### Step 3.
+Make sure the KFLab repo is accessible
+Ensure that the [MNIST example in the KFLab
+repo](https://github.com/CiscoAI/KFLab/tree/master/tf-mnist) is accessible.
+Read
+through the README.md in that repo so that you understand how the application is
+structured.

+__NOTE__: The example code is for running on GKE.
+Should not matter much since
+all you need is a k8s cluster but it is important to note that the bootcamp will
+be running on an in-house k8s cluster.

 ## Admin
 This section is for the administrators of the bootcamp only.
 Information here is